-Myth: Intense exercise is more beneficial than moderate exercise for those with type 2 diabetes.
+Myth: Intense exercise is better than moderate exercise for those with type 2 diabetes.

 Truth: This is false.

 A study by Jung-Hoon and colleagues explored the effects of exercise in adults with type 2 diabetes.
 This study is published in the journal Diabetology and Metabolic Syndrome.
-Researchers used flow-mediated dilation to determine that moderate exercise is more beneficial than intense exercise on individuals with type 2 diabetes.
+Researchers used flow-mediated dilation to determine that moderate exercise is better than intense exercise for individuals with type 2 diabetes.
 To read more about this study and type 2 diabetes, click here.

 - Jung-Hoon L, Ruda L, Moon-Hyon H, Marc TH, Yoonjung P. The effects of exercise on vascular endothelial function in type 2 diabetes: A systematic review and meta‑analysis.
 Diabetol Metab Syndr.
 2018;10:15. doi:10.1186/s13098-018-0316-7.